 The municipally owned park’s southern end lacks ADA-accessible restrooms and security camera coverage.
 However, it is one of the Borough’s most visited outdoor spaces, and many community events are held at the two pavilions.
 Residents and Borough officials have communicated closely in recent years regarding their desire to see more amenities at the park.

-The Statewide LSA program is funded through the PA Racehorse Development and Gaming Act.
+The statewide funding comes through the Pennsylvania Racehorse Development and Gaming Act.
 The Commonwealth Financing Authority oversees the distribution of gaming revenues to support projects of public interest within the Commonwealth.
 The program is highly competitive, and 2,748 applications were submitted this round, totaling approximately $1.3 billion.
 Of those awards, 1,169 were awarded, totaling approximately $346 million.